karomancer/portfolio-nextjs/site/src/content/portfolio/clown-lipstick-applicator.md

 We were going to have the lipstick on a conveyor belt go in an oval around the mouth, but we realized that it made more sense for it to be on a pendulum.

-Then, you get a smile shape AND it's more reminiscent of a clock, time being an important aspect of being a clown on-the-go!
+Then, you get a smile shape AND it's more reminiscent of a clock, time being an important aspect of needing to apply your makeup while on-the-go!

 ## The mechanism